nazunalika/rpmspecs/inspircd/README.rst

 Why?
 ++++

 To be honest, I'm continuing my want to package ircd's and continuing my practice at RPM's.
 And compared to unrealircd, this so much easier to build, install, and configure.
-Plus, unlike other ircd's, it is not based on another.
+Plus, unlike other ircd's, it is not based on anothe daemon.
 It's built from the ground up.

 What is the end goal?
 +++++++++++++++++++++